QuantEcon/lecture-source-py/source/rst/python_essentials.rst

 .. index::
     single: Python; Functions

-Let's talk a bit more about functions, which are all important for good programming style
+Let's talk a bit more about functions, which are all important for good programming style.

-Python has a number of built-in functions that are available without ``import``
+Python has a number of built-in functions that are available without ``import``.

 We have already met some